-The salinity of seawater does not correlate to tides.
-Just because seawater has a higher salinity than lake water, it doesn’t mean salinity causes tide.
+Seawater salinity does not have a correlation to tides.
+Just because seawater has a higher salinity than lake water, it does not mean salinity causes tide.

-Some flat-Earthers claim tides are caused by salinity.
+Some flat-Earthers claim tides are the result of salinity.
 They are wrong.
 There are bodies of water that do not have tides as large as seawater, but their salinity is much higher than seawater.

-They begin with their rejection of gravity, but they need something else to explain the phenomenon of tides.
+Flat-Earthers began with the assumption that gravity does not exist.
+But they need something to “explain” the phenomenon of tides.
 So, they invented an ad-hoc hypothesis that tides are the result of salinity.
 This corresponds to the very simple observation that seawater has tides, but other bodies of water do not.

-But if we do more careful observation, it does not work like that.
+However, with more careful observation, it is not true.
 Not every lake has a low salinity.
 Some lakes even have a much higher salinity than seawater.
-Take the Garabogazköl lagoon, for example; its salinity is 10× the seawater average, but it has no tides.
+The Garabogazköl lagoon, for example; has the salinity 10× the seawater average, but it has no tides.

-And thus, their conjecture that tides are the result of the salinity of the water is disproven very easily.
+And thus, their assumption that tides are the result of water salinity is disproven very easily.